cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/python/pip-install.rst

 Now lets create a virtual env::

-  $ virtualenv venv
+  $ virtualenv ENV
   PYTHONHOME is set.
-You *must* activate the virtualenv before using it New python executable in venv/bin/python
+You *must* activate the virtualenv before using it New python executable in ENV/bin/python
   Installing setuptools............done.
   Installing pip...............done.

-When using ``virtualenv`` you pass the directory where you which to create the virtual environment, in this case ``venv`` in the current (home) directory.
+When using ``virtualenv`` you pass the directory where you which to create the virtual environment, in this case ``ENV`` in the current (home) directory.
 We are then told that we must activate the virtual environment before using it and that the python program, setuptools, and pip are installed.

 Let's see what we have::

-  $ ls venv/bin
+  $ ls ENV/bin
   activate  activate.csh  activate.fish  activate_this.py  easy_install
   easy_install-2.7  pip  pip-2.7  python  python2  python2.7